1882 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria in 1882 to elect members of the III Ordinary National Assembly.
-These were the first elections since the suspension of the constitution by the Second Grand National Assembly on 13 July 1881.
-As part of the amendments adopted by the Grand National Assembly, the number of representatives was reduced from 307 to 47, the lowest in Bulgarian history.
-The Liberal Party boycotted the elections in protest over the previous year's election campaign.
-This resulted in another Conservative majority.
+As part of the amendments proposed by Prince Alexander of Battenberg after the 1881 coup at the II Grand National Assembly, the number of representatives was reduced from 307 to 47, the lowest in Bulgarian history.
+The Liberal Party boycotted the election, resulting in another Conservative majority.
+The Assembly convened on 10 December 1882.